askoufis/dotfiles/README.md

 The exception to this is for OS-specific config.
 In those cases, a suffix of `-{OS}` is appended to the folder.
 For example `alacritty-linux` contains the linux-specific configuration for `alacritty`, whereas `alacritty-mac` contains the macOS-specific configuration for `alacritty`.
+OS-specific configuration is usually included into the main configuration file via some method exposed by the app you're configuring.
+For example, `alacritty` supports including other `.toml` files within your man config file.